 Bank ABC had four independent, non-executive Directors and five non-independent, non-executive Directors as at 31 December 2024.
-The CBB Corporate Governance Requirements require that at least a one-third of Bank ABC's Board of Directors is independent and also require that certain Board committees (including the Group Audit Committee, the Corporate Governance Committee, the Remuneration Committee, Group Compliance Committee, and Board Risk Committee) be comprised of a certain number of Directors, a certain proportion of independent Directors and/or that such Board committees be chaired by an independent Director.
+The CBB Corporate Governance Requirements require that at least a one-third of Bank ABC's Board of Directors is independent and also require that certain Board committees (including the Group Audit Committee, the Corporate Governance Committee, The Board has four independent, non-executive Directors and five nonindependent, nonexecutive Directors.

+the Remuneration Committee, Group Compliance Committee, and Board Risk Committee) be comprised of a certain number of Directors, a certain proportion of independent Directors and/or that such Board committees be chaired by an independent Director.
 Save as may otherwise be disclosed in this section, Bank ABC is now fully compliant with such requirements.
 The CBB Corporate Governance Requirements also state that it is preferable for the Chairman of the Board to be an independent Director, whereas the Chairman of the Board is, in fact, classified as a non-executive, nonindependent Director.